BentoBotFight/Bento-Tunnel-Backend/README.md

 - tmux, sshpass (or native SSH) installed
 - pip dependencies listed in `requirements.txt`
 - `autossh` configured for PiTunnel host
+- A cheap VPS to host the Flask server (2GB & 2vCPU should suffice, this costs 5$/month)

 ## Installation